develop-biology/language.development/README.md

     passthrough int
 ]
 {
-    //upstream is a magic value that is provided in the first execution block of a Synapse. passthrough = upstream.output;
+    //upstream is a magic value that is provided in the first execution Block of a Synapse. passthrough = upstream.output;
 }
 {
-    //downstream is a similar magic value provided in the last execution block. downstream.input = passthrough;
+    //downstream is a similar magic value provided in the last execution Block. downstream.input = passthrough;
 }
 ```
 We've done a few things differently here.
-Notice that we changed the position of the comment block to be after the TFs.
-This is valid; blocks may appear in any order.
-The caveat to that is that Synapses have duplicated blocks and the first one to appear is always provided the `upstream` value containing the source Neuron while the last is always provided the `downstream` value containing the target neuron.
+Notice that we changed the position of the comment Block to be after the TFs.
+This is valid; Blocks may appear in any order.
+The caveat to that is that Synapses have duplicated Blocks and the first one to appear is always provided the `upstream` value containing the source Neuron while the last is always provided the `downstream` value containing the target neuron.

 Notice also that we use the `.` for member access and that we are accessing Surfaces of the provided variables.
 All variables are passed by reference and the `.` is the only member access specifier.